Carl Heilman II Nature Photography Workshop Equipment List

 ~ Sturdy, comfortable waterproof hiking shoes

-- we might be in some fairly wet areas, so it would be good to be waterproof to
+- we might be in some wet areas, so it would be good to be waterproof to

 above the ankles